facebook-devc-latam/oakbot-intro/README.md

     npm install -g ngrok

     ```
-    If your package manager of choice is Homebrew, install via `brew install ngrok`
+    If your package manager of choice is Homebrew, install via `brew cask install ngrok`

     If it's your first time globally downloading a package using Node OR you're getting EACCES/permission denied you will need to update your permissions: